WanDur/Monster-Strike-Bot/README.md

   - show total time spent
   - shoot faster
 - 1.5
-  - Created function that can run remaining code once the lag is finished.
+  - created function that can run remaining code once the lag is finished
   - added card.png for the new function
 - 1.4
   - updated for ver.
 25.0
   - 使用進階捷徑
 - 1.3
-  - add more shooting angles
+  - added more shooting angles
-  - all shoot start from the middle
+  - all shoots start from the middle
   - record time
   - auto detect window size and position (removed WindowSizeChecker.exe)
   - more precise clicks